Filtered Fukaya categories: -Perturbation data and filtered structure on

-Assume that $\mathbb{A}(e_L)\leq 0$.
-Then by definition of the action functional we have Let $\tilde{H}^{L,L}$ be another Hamiltonian on $M$ such that $\varphi_{\tilde{H}^{L,L}}(L)\pitchfork L$ and assume that $0<\tilde{H}<H$.
-It is well known that then (assuming regularity) the Floer homology defined using $(H^{L,L},J^{L,L})$ is isomorphic as a chain complex to the one defined using $(\tilde{H}^{L,L},J^{L,L})$.
-However, those two homologies are \textit{not} isomorphic as persistence modules, as the filtrations at the chain level may differ dramatically.
+In the remaining of this section we sketch a proof of the fact that $e_L$ lies at a positive filtration level in $CF^S(L,L)$, that is $\mathbb{A}(e_L)>0$.
+Assume by contradiction that that $\mathbb{A}(e_L)\leq 0$.
+Then by definition of the action functional $\mathbb A$ (see page \pageref{actionfunctionaldefinition}) we have where $R^{K^L}$ denotes the curvature two form (introduced on page \pageref{curvatureform}) associated to the Hamiltonian perturbation datum $K^L$.
+Let now $\tilde{H}^{L,L}$ be another Hamiltonian on $M$ such that $\varphi_{\tilde{H}^{L,L}}(L)\pitchfork L$ and assume that $0<\tilde{H}<H$.
+It is well known that (assuming regularity) the Floer homology defined using $(H^{L,L},J^{L,L})$ is quasi-isomorphic as a chain complex to the one defined using $(\tilde{H}^{L,L},J^{L,L})$.
+However, those two homologies are \textit{not} isomorphic as persistence modules, as the filtrations at the chain level may differ dramatically in general.
 However we sketch a proof of the fact that given our assumption on $\mathbb{A}(e_L)$ we can construct an isomorphism of persistence modules, leading to a contradiction. \\ It is easy to see that there is a filtration preserving chain map $CF(L,L,H)\to CF(L,L,\tilde{H})$ (e.g. by choosing a monotone homotopy from $H$ to $\tilde{H}$, see \cite{Biran2001PropagationHomology}).
-We construct a filtration preserving map $\psi: CF(L,L,\tilde{H})\to CF(L,L,H)$.
+We construct a filtration preserving map using our assumption on $\mathbb{A}(e_L)$.
 Pick $D_1$ and puncture it in $-1$ to get $D_{-1,1}\cong \mathbb{R}\times [0,1]$.
 Then, we can see $K^L$ as a one-form on $\mathbb{R}\times [0,1]$ such that $K^L=0$ (on a strip-like end) near $-\infty$.
-We define $\psi$ as the continuation map defined by counting strips with a Hamiltonian perturbation defined as the concatenation of a monotone homotopy from $\tilde{H}$ to $0$, and $K^{L}$ seen as a one-form on the strip.
+We define $\psi$ as the continuation map associated with the Hamiltonian perturbation defined as the concatenation of a monotone homotopy from $\tilde{H}$ to $0$ and $K^{L}$ (seen as a one-form on the strip).
 Standard methods show that $\psi$ is a chain map.
-Moreover, as $\tilde{H}$ is positive, the monotone homotopy has negative curvature term, and as $K$ has non-positive curvature term, energies idendities similar to the ones in Section \ref{d^R=2} tell us that the map $\psi$ is a filtered chain map. hence it follows that $HF(L,L,H)$ and $HF(L,L,\tilde{H})$ are isomorphic as persistence modules.
-This contradicts the assumption $\tilde{H}<H$.
-This proves that we must have $\mathbb{A}(e_L)>0$, as claimed.
+Moreover, as $\tilde{H}$ is positive, the monotone homotopy has negative curvature term, and, as $K$ has non-positive curvature term, energies idendities similar to the ones in Section \ref{d^R=2} tell us that the map $\psi$ is a filtered chain map.
+Hence it follows that $HF(L,L,H)$ and $HF(L,L,\tilde{H})$ are isomorphic as persistence modules.
+This contradicts the assumption $\tilde{H}<H$ and hence proves that the representative $e_L\in CF^S(L,L)$ of the unit satisfies $\mathbb{A}(e_L)>0$, as claimed.